Adaptive Time-stepping Schemes for the Solution of the Poisson-Nernst-Planck Equations: Simulations of the PNP-FBV Equations

-Finally, we consider the singular perturbation parameter, $\epsilon$, which controls the dynamics of the boundary layers near the electrodes in the PNP-FBV equations \eqref{poisson_nondim}.
-Figure \ref{SS_solns_vs_eps} presents some steady state solutions for PNP-FBV equations \eqref{concentration_nondim}--\eqref{phi_bc_nondim_R} with current boundary conditions \eqref{current_conservation_nondim}.
-The figure on the left presents the steady-state concentration of the positive species, $c_+(x)$, for three values of $\epsilon$.
+Next, we consider the singular perturbation parameter, $\epsilon$, which controls the dynamics of the boundary layers near the electrodes in the PNP-FBV system \eqref{poisson_nondim}.
+Figure \ref{SS_solns_vs_eps} presents some steady-state solutions for PNP-FBV system \eqref{concentration_nondim}--\eqref{phi_bc_nondim_R} with current boundary conditions \eqref{current_conservation_nondim} as computed using the SBDF2 scheme.
+The plots on the left present the steady-state concentrations, $c_{+,ss}(x)$ and $c_{-,ss}(x)$, for three values of $\epsilon$.
 The smaller the value of $\epsilon$, the thinner the transition layer near $x=0$ and $x=1$ is.
-The figure on the right presents the corresponding steady-state potential, $\phi(x)$.
+The plots on the right present the corresponding steady-state potential, $\phi_{ss}(x)$.
+The top left plot shows that, in the bulk, $c_{+,ss}$ and $c_{-,ss}$ are very close in value (the system is nearly electroneutral).
+We find that, for small values of $\epsilon$, $c_{+,ss}(x) - c_{-,ss}(x) \approx \epsilon^2 \, C(x)$ in the bulk.
+This is the reason why the steady-state potential is not linear in the bulk (see the top right plot); in the bulk, it satisfies $\phi_{xx} = C/2$.

-For simulations in which the solutions are converging to a steady-state solution, we find that the time step size thresholds to a limiting value, $dt_\infty$.
-Interestingly, compared to the behaviour for adaptive time-stepping the diffusion equation with Forward Euler (see Figure \ref{adaptive_heat}) for which $dt_\infty$ depends on the meshwidth, we find for the PNP-FBV equations that $dt_\infty$ seems to depend only on $\epsilon$.
-We find that if one decreases $\epsilon$ by a factor of $a$ then the limiting time-step size decreases by $a^2$; see Table \ref{epsilon_test}.
-The PNP equations \eqref{concentration_nondim}--\eqref{poisson_nondim} have been nondimensionalized.
-In doing this, a nondimensional time scale is introduced; it scales like $D \tau/L^2$ where $D$ is the diffusivity, $\tau$ is the dimensional time unit, and $L$ is the width of the cell.
-Also, $\epsilon = \lambda_D/L$ where $\lambda_D$ is the Debye screening length.
-As a result, $\epsilon$ scales with $1/L$ and $t$ (and therefore $dt$) scales with $1/L^2$.
-This explains why lowering epsilon by a factor of $a$ should result in $dt$ being smaller by a factor of $a^2$.
+For relatively small values of $\epsilon$, we find that if one decreases $\epsilon$ by a factor of $a$ then the limiting time-step size of the (semi-implicit) VSSBDF2 adaptive time-stepper, $dt_\infty$, decreases by roughly $a^2$; see Table \ref{epsilon_test}.
+A detailed discussion of this effect can be found in the companion article \cite{YPD_Part2}.

-In this way, by taking small enough time steps, our adaptive time-stepper is able to run with small values of $\epsilon$.
-This is an important contribution, as previous work on time-dependent solutions to the PNP-FBV equations \cite{Soestbergen2010, Olesen2010} took comparably large values, $\epsilon \geq 10^{-3}$, whereas in principle we are able to simulate with any value of $\epsilon$.
+By taking small enough time-steps, the (semi-implicit) VSSBDF2 adaptive time-stepper is able to run with small values of $\epsilon$.
+Furthermore, although it is more computationally expensive, the (fully-implicit) VSBDF2 adaptive time-stepper is able to take arbitrarily large time-steps for equilibrated solutions, regardless of the value of $\epsilon$.